FvD/conceptr/README.md

     visualize_ternary(data, hierarchy, c("A", "BA", "CAA"))

 ### Planned

+* Visualize hierarchy (create tree with network3D)
+* Inspect hierarchy (check the structure of the hierarchy)

 ## Example data
 There is a small example data set included that you can compare to your own.